The Department of Music is accredited by the National Association of Schools of Music (NASM).

 IPFW is a state-assisted institution of higher education.
 While a certain percentage of our funding comes from the State of Indiana, private support is becoming, more and more, an important factor in helping us realize our mission to become the premier university in Northeast Indiana.
 Your tax-deductible contributions to the Department of Music, in support of our mission, are helping us to enhance our work as a valuable cultural and educational asset to our region.

 There are many ways in which you can help us in our pursuit of musical and educational excellence.
 We will be glad to discuss with you the many ways in which you can help.
-Please contact Dr. Barbara Resch, Chair of the Department of Music at 260-481-6726 or e-mail Dr. Resch at email@example.com
+Please contact Dr. Gregory Jones, Chair of the Department of Music at 260-481-6726 or e-mail Dr. Jones at email@example.com.

 Your contribution to the Department of Music General Scholarship Fund provides much needed financial assistance to deserving students who are beginning their careers in music.
 Contributions to this fund are available immediately for disbursement to students who are recommended by the faculty for such assistance, based upon their academic and musical potential as evaluated by auditions, placement tests and other criteria.